Will your divorce include a name change?

 Other concerns

 Name changes are easiest when you’re reverting to the name you used before marriage rather than taking a new name entirely.
-In this case, you can usually receive a court-order name when your divorce is finalized.
+In this case, you can usually receive a court-ordered name when your divorce is finalized.
 If you think you’ll probably want to change your name back after your divorce, your attorney can help you make the process as smooth as possible.